 ‘There is nothing worse than a dimly lit work area,’ says Melissa Klink, Head of Design at Harvey Jones.
 ‘Make sure to position spotlights or pendants directly above key areas to ensure the light isn’t blocked when you stand at the sink, hob or work top.’

 4. Tackle task lighting

-Task lighting can be discreet and hidden under wall cupboards or shelving but you can also make a feature of it with designer wall lights that can be angled to direct brightness where it is needed.
+Task lighting can be discreet and hidden under wall cupboards or shelving, but you can also make a feature of it with designer kitchen wall lighting ideas that can be angled to direct brightness where it is needed.

 5. Consider low light sources